 - CCC(Crafting Creative Communication).

 - Besides these MICA also offers a number of other courses, both online and offline.

 MICAT Eligibility Criteria

 You are eligible to apply even if you are in the final year of your graduation.

 ‘Section A’ of MICAT (Psychometric test) is a qualifier.
-Those who qualify on the Psychometric, their relative performance on GMAT/ CAT/ XAT will be considered.
+For those who qualify on the psychometrics, their relative performance on GMAT/ CAT/ XAT will be considered.

 Candidates demonstrating an aptitude for expressing, assessing, and /or conceiving ideas that are capable of moving people to action and help in achieving business results stand at better stead.

 MICAT General Selection Pattern

 MICA selection is a 3-step process: